-- Operation procedure varies according to the combination of outdoor unit and user interface. - To protect the unit, turn on the main power switch 6 hours before operation. - If the main power supply is turned off during operation, operation will restart automatically after the power turns back on again.
+- · Operation procedure varies according to the combination of outdoor unit and user interface - · To protect the unit, turn on the main power switch 6 hours before operation.

-16.2.2 About cooling, heating, fan only, and automatic operation
+About cooling, heating, fan only, and 16.2.2 automatic operation

-- Changeover cannot be made with a user interface whose display shows shows change-over under centralised control" (refer to installation and operation manual of the user interface). - When the display The master user interface" on page 50. - The fan may keep on running for about 1 minute after the heating operation stops. - The air flow rate may adjust itself depending on the room temperature or the fan may stop immediately.
+- Changeover cannot be made with a user interface whose display shows "change-over under centralised control" (refer to installation and operation manual of the user interface). - When the display change-over under centralised control" flashes, refer to "16.5.1 About setting the master user interface" on page 49. - The fan may keep on running for about 1 minute after the heating operation stops. - The air flow rate may adjust itself depending on the room temperature or the fan may stop immediately.
 This is not a malfunction.